mk-fg/graphite-metrics/README.md

 	stuff logged there) via sadf binary and it's json export (`sadf -j`, supported since sysstat-10.0.something, iirc).
-* iptables rule "hits" packet and byte counters, taken from ip{,6}tables-save, mapped via separate "chain_name rule_no metric_name" file, which should be generated along with firewall rules (I use [this script](https://github.com/mk-fg/trilobite) to do that).
+* iptables rule "hits" packet and byte counters, taken from ip{,6}tables-save, mapped via separate "table chain_name rule_no metric_name" file, which should be generated along with firewall rules (I use [this script](https://github.com/mk-fg/trilobite) to do that).

 Additional metric collectors can be added via setuptools